Why haven't some of my invoices/other documents/payments appeared in my accounting software?

 • Payments received against invoices

-This also applies to all of our supported accounting integrations, including:
+This also applies to all of our automated accounting integrations, including:

 • Xero